 - If source NG-RAN does not support MBS and target NG-RAN supports MBS, for Xn/N2 handover, the multicast MBS session data is forwarded to the target NG-RAN node as the data forwarding mechanism defined in TS 23.502 [6].

-NOTE: For N2 handover, the detail mechanism of how to transmit the received forwarded multicast MBS session data to UE is defined by RAN WGs.
+Directly after the handover the target NG-RAN node thus still receives MBS session data via individual delivery, but the MB-SMF initiates shared delivery as desribed in Clause 7.2.3.4.
+If received from the MB-UPF, the UPF forwards multicast MBS session data received from the MB-UPF to the target NG-RAN node with the sequence number added.
+The UE may uitilise the alignment of sequence numbers received before and after the switch from from individual to shared delivery to identify duplicates and request retransmission of missing data

 End of changes